ElementAstro/atom-docs/src/content/docs/en/connection/ttybase.md

 ---
-title: TTYBase Class Documentation
+title: TTYBase
-description: Detailed documentation for the TTYBase class, including methods for handling TTY connections, reading and writing data, managing connections, and error handling.
+description: Detailed for the TTYBase class, including methods for handling TTY connections, reading and writing data, managing connections, and error handling.
 ---

-# TTYBase Class Documentation

-The `TTYBase` class provides a foundation for handling TTY (Teletypewriter) connections.
-It offers methods for reading from and writing to TTY devices, as well as managing connections and error handling.

 ## Table of Contents